TrueDeck/Documentation/WhitePaper.md

 Platform development will continue throughout the testing of proof-of-concept games.
 We will use the valuable feedback from community to improve our games.
 Platform development will be carried out in multiple stages and key goals in place.
 The high priority will surely be fully provably fair casino games with a common bankroll and offering them through our gaming partner channels.

 ### Ongoing research
-1. Inter-Blockchain Communication (IBC): TrueDeck is researching on achieving inter-blockchain communication.
+**1. Inter-Blockchain Communication (IBC):** TrueDeck is researching on achieving inter-blockchain communication.
 We will use this mechanism to make communication possible between TrueDeck’s task-specific blockchains in a decentralized manner.

-2. DICE Chain: TrueDeck team is working on some approaches to create a blockchain which has the lowest latency between participating nodes and achieves instant finality without any forks.
+**2. DICE Chain:** TrueDeck team is working on some approaches to create a blockchain which has the lowest latency between participating nodes and achieves instant finality without any forks.
 This will make developers to create highly performant blockchain based games without compromising with speed.

 ---